b10nde1/NovemberAjax/readme.txt.txt

 How To Use November Ajax:
 1-Open Home Page (e.g : www.pampers.com)
-2-Save the source code of the page as a html.
+2-Save the source code of the page as a txt.
-3-Run November Ajax (I configured the code to be run only when you open www.pampers.com)
+3-Run November Ajax (NovemberAjax is configured to be run only when you open www.pampers.com) 4-Select an option if you want or not to open result in other tab.
+5-Use 'key' to specify what you search in code.
+6-Select txt file.

 Result :
 1-November Ajax return a list of Urls with the node 'single-link' (Categories, sub-categories, Reward LP, Rewards Catalogue, Product LP)